For moments specific to a particular entry, go to the following:

 - The epic journey of Lemmiwinks the gerbil to escape Mr. Slave's body after being shoved up his ass, freeing the souls of all the other animals that have suffered the same fate along the way.

-- Cesar Millan's appearance as the Dog Whisperer, aka the only time a celebrity hasn't been ripped on by South Park.
-He's sent to help Mrs. Cartman control Cartman and does it by treating him like a disobedient dog who needs to learn their place.
+- Cesar Millan's appearance as the Dog Whisperer.
+He's sent to help Ms. Cartman control her son and does it by treating him like a disobedient dog who needs to learn its place.
 The first thing he does is walk into the house and ignore Cartman and nip his neck with two fingers each time Cartman tries acting out.
-He and eventually Mrs. Cartman manage to completely break down Cartman and make Mrs. Cartman the dominant one in their relationship.
-If it wasn't for Status Quo Is God (he needs to leave since his work is done, causing Mrs. Cartman to feel lonely again, which results in her turning Cartman back into her best friend instead of a son), Cesar would have done the impossible and suffered no reprecussions for it.
+He and eventually Ms. Cartman manage to completely break down Cartman and make Ms. Cartman the dominant one in their relationship.
+If it wasn't for Status Quo Is God (he needs to leave since his work is done, causing Ms. Cartman to feel lonely again, which results in her turning Cartman back into her best friend instead of a son), Cesar would have done the impossible and suffered no reprecussions for it.

 - Patty Hamill, the wife of the Vagisil creator from "Poor And Stupid" who has been treating her like garbage throughout the whole episode, has enough of his crap and commandeers a crashed NASCAR car which she then uses to outrace Cartman (who was now the Vagisil spokesman) and runs him off the track.
 She flawlessly wins the race and destroys her husband's company after years of emotional abuse, and the best part is not only does she not care about ruining her husband's career, but she never even had any speaking parts throughout the whole episode.